ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

 -   No actual benefits for the underlying services from treating a JSONSchema as an RDF

-[]{#anchor-238}Hypothesis 6 - Attach context and term definitions as a json-schema property
+# Hypothesis 6 - Attach context and term definitions as a
+JSON Schema property

 This is actually a mix between hypothesis 2 and 3 above.